 WPD does not engage in any lobbying activities with the Government.
-However As part of its RIIO-ED2 price control process, WPD engages with wide range of stakeholders to seek their input on business plan which than drives the outputs that the Group delivers.
-WPD is also member of various trade associations such as Energy Network Association ("ENA"), that provide a strategic focus and channel of communication for the industry.
+However, as part of its RIIO-ED2 price control process, WPD engages with a wide range of stakeholders to seek their input on the business plan which then drives the outputs that the Group delivers.
+WPD is also a member of various trade associations such as the Energy Network Association ("ENA"), that provide a strategic focus and channel of communication for the industry.

-Financial assistance from the Government
+Financial assistance from the governments

 WPD has not received any financial assistance from the Government during the year.
-The Company can potentially access an additional 10% of its Apprenticeship Levy payments in order to fund approved training programmes for apprentices, however, for the year ended 31 March 2020, the payments into the fund by the Company were in excess of the funding the Company reclaimed.
+The Company can potentially access an additional 10% of its Apprenticeship Levy payments in order to fund approved training programmes for apprentices.
+However, for the year ended 31 March 2020, the payments into the fund by the Company were in excess of the funding the Company reclaimed.